pyRiemann/pyRiemann-qiskit/README.md

 in the domain of brain computer interfaces.

-pyRiemann-qiskit implements a wrapper around QSVC and VQC, to use quantum classification with riemanian geometry.
+pyRiemann-qiskit implements a wrapper around QSVC and VQC, to use quantum classification with Riemannian geometry.
 A use case would be to use vectorized covariance matrices in the TangentSpace as an input for these classifiers, enabling a possible sandbox for researchers and engineers in the field.